 The name Tottenham Black Arrows was chosen because it represented the make up of the club.
 Tottenham represented the locality from which most of the players originated.
 The ‘Black’ represented the ethnic origin of the majority of the players.
 The Arrows, represented the impact the club was hoping to make on the badminton world!

 In 1987 Tottenham Black Arrows became one of the few predominantly Black Badminton Clubs in London to secure sponsorship from the commercial sector.
 The ‘Haringey Advertiser’ sponsored the club for a number of seasons.

-In the club’s first four seasons of playing competitive badminton, they built a well recognised and respected reputation as being one of the ‘top clubs in the Middlesex County league’, winning numerous league titles.
+In the club’s first four seasons of playing competetive badminton, they built a well recognised and respected reputation as being one of the ‘top clubs in the Middlesex County league’, winning numerous league titles.

 In 1999 a merger took place between ‘Britannia Badminton Club’ and ‘Black Arrows Badminton club’ to form Britannia Black Arrows Badminton Club.
 Another success story was repeated which brought further league, cup and national success.